 Ototoxic medications known to adversely affect hearing include certain aminoglycoside antibiotics such as gentamicin, cancer chemotherapy drugs such as cisplatin and carboplatin, salicylate pain relievers such as aspirin, (used for pain relief and to treat heart conditions), quinine (to treat malaria), and loop diuretics (to treat certain heart and kidney conditions) .

-Make sure to talk with your doctor about the medications you’re prescribed, and how they might affect your hearing.
-If you’re currently taking medications and have noticed you’ve been experiencing hearing loss, tinnitus, and/or vertigo, immediately consult your audiologist to prevent further damage.
+Make sure to talk with your audiologist Cleveland Ohio about the medications you’re prescribed, and how they might affect your hearing.
+If you’re currently taking medications and have noticed you’ve been experiencing hearing loss, tinnitus, and/or vertigo, immediately consult your Ohio audiology to prevent further damage.